Employees calling in sick are an unfortunate reality of any business. Here are expert tips on how to handle those dreaded last-minute sick calls.

 Your plan should be stored in an online knowledge base or employee handbook your workers can access so that everyone will know what their responsibilities are if they need to call in sick.
 It should include how workers should contact you to report an illness.
 You can ask workers to call, but if someone is feeling unwell, they may not feel up to it.
 There’s also the problem that workers may not easily reach the right person.

 An alternative is to ask employees to text you or send you a message on your company’s workplace chat platform.
-That way, managers can get the notice in real time.
-Using software such as Connecteam’s Time Off app, they know exactly how to respond to an employee texting in sick and can then immediately document the absence and update timesheets.
+That way, managers can get the notice in real-time.
+Using software such as Connecteam’s Time Off app, they know exactly how to respond to an employee texting in sick.

 You might also consider whether to give workers the option of working from home when they’re unwell, if possible.
 Workers who are permitted to telecommute can return to duties faster after surgery or an illness.
 They may be able to take on light tasks even if they’re too sick to come to work.
 In fact, employees who work from home report fewer sick days off when compared with in-house workers.